-Now I don't remember that taco pizza in Florida as featuring refried beans, but I just so happened to have some leftover Warm & Cheesy Bean Dip in the fridge, so I decided that it would only make sense to use that as my first layer (in lieu of traditional pizza sauce).
+Now I don't remember that taco pizza in Florida as featuring refried beans, but I just so happened to have some leftover Ultimate Bean Dip in the fridge, so I decided that it would only make sense to use that as my first layer (in lieu of traditional pizza sauce).

-And you know what?
+But you know what?
 If you don't (or your persnickety 4-year-old doesn't) care for all of those veggie-like toppings?
 Leave them off!
 This pizza is pretty darn tasty as a meat-&-cheese-lovers version as well.

 So the next time you have a hankering for something a little more exciting than pepperoni, promise me you'll give this French Bread Taco Pizza a try!
 (At the very least, if you ever want to whip up a pizza with minimal fuss, buy a loaf of French bread to use as your base.)